 (February 26, 1946 – March 4, 2014)

 Herbert S. Chase Jr., former editor and publisher of the Independent-Journal Newspapers and The Good Life; founder of Litho Ad Service, which became Pacific Press Printing and Publishing in 1998; co-founder of Sun Litho, one of the West Coast’s biggest and most productive rotary web offset printing plants with major clients including three divisions of Sears, Montgomery Ward, J.C.
 Penny, White Front and many others; 30 years as a printing sales associate at Valley Printers; was sales and service coordinator for the San Bernardino Sun commercial printing division; and editor and publisher for California Contractor magazine.
 Mr. Chase brought to Traveling Boy years of public relations and marketing experience.
-We are thankful to have him aboard.

 (1923 – 2013)